stryke/beaglebone-ledlightfantastic/README.md

 ![Project inspiration](/images/hole_formerly_known_as_heater.jpg)

 My idea was to build a shelf where the heater was and buy a light for the smaller space formerly occupied by the vent.
-My neighbor had bigger ideas...
+My neighbor thought I should do something a bit more challenging...
 ![Development](/images/bbb_development.jpg)

 Final breadboard before commiting to solder...